apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 #.
 The CIAB root :abbr:`CA (Certificate Authority)` certificate appears in login.
 #.
 Copy the CIAB root :abbr:`CA (Certificate Authority)` certificate to System.
 #.
 Open the CIAB root :abbr:`CA (Certificate Authority)` certificate, expand :guilabel:`Trust`, select :guilabel:`Use System Defaults`, and save your changes.
 #.
-Reopen the CIAB root :abbr:`CA (Certificate Authority)` certificate, expand :guilabel:`Trust, select :guilabel:`Always Trust`, and save your changes.
+Reopen the CIAB root :abbr:`CA (Certificate Authority)` certificate, expand :guilabel:`Trust`, select :guilabel:`Always Trust`, and save your changes.
 #.
 Delete the CIAB root :abbr:`CA (Certificate Authority)` certificate from login.
 #.
 Repeat the previous steps with the Intermediate :abbr:`CA (Certificate Authority)` certificate to import it as well
 #.
 Restart all HTTPS clients (browsers, etc).